aa4758/DeAnzaClass/Math10/Chapter1.md

 ## **Example 8:**
 Determine the type of sampling method used:
 #
 a.
-To form a recreational soccer team, a soccer coach randomly selects 6 players from a group of boys aged 8 to 10, 7 players from a group of oys ages 11 to 12, and 3 players from a group of boys age 13 to 14.
+To form a recreational soccer team, a soccer coach randomly selects 6 players from a group of boys aged 8 to 10, 7 players from a group of boys ages 11 to 12, and 3 players from a group of boys age 13 to 14.

     Stratified sample